felicianotech/kubernetes/examples/guestbook-go/README.md

 <h2>PLEASE NOTE: This document applies to the HEAD of the source tree</h2>

-If you are using a released version of Kubernetes, you should refer to the docs that go with that version.
+If you are using a released version of Kubernetes, you should refer to the docs that go with that version, duh!

 <!-- TAG RELEASE_LINK, added by the munger automatically -->
 <strong>